elmahio/documentation/docs/using-the-rest-api.md

 }
 ```

 As shown in the returned body, elmah.io automatically inserted some missing fields like a timestamp and a severity.
-If no severity is specified during creating, a message is threated as information.
+If no severity is specified during creating, a message is treated as information.

 ### Searching messages

 For the demo, we have inserted a couple of additional messages, which leads us to the next endpoint: searching messages.
-The search endpoint shares the root path with the get message endpoint, but only take a log ID.
-The simplest possible configuration, queries the API for a list of the 15 most recent messages by calling:
+The search endpoint shares the root path with the get message endpoint but only takes a log ID.
+The simplest possible configuration queries the API for a list of the 15 most recent messages by calling:

 ```bash
 GET https://api.elmah.io/v3/messages/LOG_ID